9 Most Common Risks of Fair Housing Violations

 Number One: Setting An Occupancy Standard That Is Too Low

 One of the lesser-known types of discrimination is not based upon discriminatory intent.
-Rather, this theory of discrimination claims that a policy has discriminatory impact on a protected class of persons.
+Rather, this theory of discrimination claims that a policy has a discriminatory impact on a protected class of persons.
 For instance, if you were to have a policy that every tenant be at least five feet tall, a claim could be successfully filed alleging that the policy prevents families with children from renting your unit.
 This policy has a discriminatory effect on children and would be found to be a violation of fair housing laws.
-This theory, known legally as the disparate impact theory, can be defended, but only if the landlord is able to show that the policy is there for a business necessity.
+This theory, known legally as the disparate impact theory, can be defended, but only if the landlord can show that the policy is there for business necessity.
 In other words, the landlord would be unable to successfully operate his business without it.
 Even then, it could still be found to be discriminatory if it can be demonstrated that the business objective can be achieved in a less discriminatory manner.

 Occupancy policies are a common type of challenge under the disparate impact theory of discrimination.
 Take a case we handled several years ago.
 Our client had an occupancy policy of three persons in a two-bedroom unit.
-The only documented reason for the policy was there was not enough parking on the property so the landlord wanted to limit the number of vehicles per unit.
+The only documented reason for the policy was there was not enough parking on the property, so the landlord wanted to limit the number of vehicles per unit.
 This objective could have been met by restricting the number of vehicles allowed to park on the property.
 It was difficult to defend as it limited the ability of families with more than one child from renting there.
 The client agreed to raise the occupancy policy to a two per bedroom plus one additional occupant to keep the fair housing complaint from going forward.

 Historically, a two per bedroom plus one additional occupant has been considered reasonable in California.
-However, there is no completely "safe harbor" for occupancy standards as it depends on a variety of factors, such as size of the bedrooms, and demographic make-up in the greater community where the property is situated to determine if the occupancy policy has a discriminatory effect on families with children.
+However, there is no completely "safe harbor" for occupancy standards as it depends on a variety of factors, such as the size of the bedrooms, and demographic make-up in the greater community where the property is situated to determine if the occupancy policy has a discriminatory effect on families with children.
 If the landlord has a well-documented list of the reasons and objectives behind the policy, the policy may be found to be protected as a business necessity.
 It is therefore important to list all the reasons behind your occupancy policy, such as the size of bedrooms, size of the unit, number of bathrooms, and septic tank capacity.

 Number Two: Not Accommodating a Disabled Applicant or Resident Appropriately